wawa19933/plug.kak/README.md

 ```

 By default **plug.kak** will look for this plugin at GitHub.com, and download it
 for you.
-If you want to install plugin from place other than GitHub, like
+If you want to install a plugin from place other than GitHub, like
 GitLab or Gitea, `plug` also accepts URL as first parameter.
 So in most cases
 it is enough to add this into your `kakrc` to use a plugin: